Graphene-driven correlated electronic states in one dimensional defects within WS$_2$

-Encoding information with two different quantum degrees of freedom across 1D structures can have immediate relevance for quantum information processing, where application of such materials has yet to be manifested in functional devices.
+Quasi-particle formation within 1D structures can have immediate relevance in quantum information processing, where application of such materials has yet to be manifested in functional devices.
 Additionally, electron transport across semiconductor to metal transitions may be beneficial in ultrafast electronic systems.
 Here, we provide a step-by-step approach to produce 1D metallic structures within a 2D semiconducting material, which holds relevance in atomic-scale tailorable systems and electronic modification at the nanoscale.
 We further anticipate engineered TMD materials to be relevant in spin-polarized measurements, charge state effects, and spin transport.